 The idea of a new faith-based theatre company had been in the back of Sleadd's mind for some time.
-With his acting and singing experience in community theatre ("Scrooge, the Musical" in 2014 and "Mary Poppins" in 2015), he was moved to write original works that offered audiences faith-inspiring, redemptive themes, with the theatre company as the platform.
-His motto is: "make 'em laugh, make 'em cry, send them home happy and humming."
-His wife Arden organized the company by forming a board and pursuing funding sources.
+He was moved to write original works that offered audiences family-friendly, faith-affirming, redemptive themes.
+His motto is: "make 'em laugh, make 'em cry, send 'em home happy and humming."

 In June-July 2016,"The Prodigals: Faith Can Lead You Home" was completed and performed in five shows to sellout crowds in Barnstormers' Theatre.
-The process took an amazingly short time--only nine months from the time John began writing to the time it was performed!
+The process took only nine months from the time John began writing to the time it was performed on stage.

-In October 2016, the company hosted a dessert dubbed "A Candle in the Night."
-For that event, John wrote four songs to be used later for a full-length musical about Martin Luther, to follow a year later.
+In October 2016, the company hosted their first dessert revue dubbed "A Candle in the Night," previewing more songs to be used in the future full-length musical.
 The songs were choreographed with a cast of twelve.

 "Here I Stand: the Monk Who Turned Religion Upside Down" was performed October 2017 at Rogue Theatre in four shows.
-This marked the quincentennial of the Protestant Reformation, which was initiated by Luther's nailing his Ninety-Five Theses on the Wittenberg Chapel door in 1517.
+Again, Sleadd wrote the music, script, and instrumentation in record time.

-In Clarion's third season, 2018, John Buckley Sleadd returned to the book and score of "The Prodigals: a tale of forgiveness," revising it extensively.
-The revised production was staged at Grants Pass' Performing Arts Center.
+In Clarion's third season, 2018, Sleadd returned to the book and score of "The Prodigals," revising it extensively.
+The revised production was staged at Grants Pass' Performing Arts Center in five shows.